John Buck Wilkin: Recording career

 In 1965, Wilkin met singer-songwriter Kris Kristofferson.
 Through his platoon leader, Donald Kelsey, Kristofferson was directed to send his songs to Wilkin's mother.
 In August 1965, John Wilkin picked up Kristofferson at the Nashville Airport to head to Buckhorn Music, where he became the first artist signed by the publisher.
-In the late 1960s, Wilkin shared an apartment with Kristofferson where they often took part in guitar pulls with other aspiring songwriters.
+In the late 1960s, Wilkin shared an apartment with Kristofferson, where they often took part in guitar pulls with other aspiring songwriters.
 In 1970, Wilkin released his debut solo album on Liberty Records: In Search of Food, Clothing, Shelter and Sex, recorded at Muscle Shoals Sound Studio and in Nashville.
 The next year, he published the LP Buck Wilkin on United Artists Records.
 Kristofferson later introduced Wilkin to director Dennis Hopper, who invited him to take part on his production of The Last Movie filmed on location in Peru.
 Songs by Wilkin were featured on the soundtrack of The Last Movie, as well as on the 1971 accompanying documentary of the making of the film, The American Dreamer.
-Following the production of the movie, Wilkin enrolled at Vanderbilt where he graduated with a Bachelor of Arts in English.
+Following the production of the movie, Wilkin enrolled at Vanderbilt, where he graduated with a bachelor of arts degree in English.

-Wilkin played the guitar as a session musician in Nashville for several artists including Waylon Jennings, Kinky Friedman, and Jessie Colter.
-During the late 1990s, with the appearance of the oldies radio format Wilkin returned to perform with the Daytonas in 1997 and by 1999, "GTO" reached a million plays on the radio.
-In the 2000s through the 2020s, Wilkin uploaded the demos of his new songs to his personal website.
+Wilkin played the guitar as a session musician in Nashville for several artists, including Waylon Jennings, Kinky Friedman, and Jessie Colter.
+During the late 1990s, with the appearance of the oldies radio format, Wilkin returned to perform with the Daytonas in 1997, and by 1999, "GTO" reached a million plays on the radio.
+In the 2000s through the 2020s, Wilkin uploaded the demonstration recordings of his new songs to his personal website.

 Personal life

-Wilkin was an only child and he was never married.
+Wilkin was an only child, and he was never married.
 During his later years, he lived in an RV park in Hickman County, Tennessee.
 On April 6, 2024, Wilkin died near Linden, Tennessee.
 He was buried at Woodlawn Memorial Park in Nashville.